actor-framework/actor-framework/manual/Actors.rst

 Actors
 ======

-Actors in CAF are a lightweight abstraction for units of computations.
+Actors in CAF represent a lightweight abstraction for units of computations.
 They are active objects in the sense that they own their state and do not allow others to access it.
 The only way to modify the state of an actor is sending messages to it.

 CAF provides several actor implementations, each covering a particular use case.
-The available implementations differ in three characteristics: (1) dynamically or statically typed, (2) class-based or function-based, and (3) using asynchronous event handlers or blocking receives.
+The available implementations differ in three characteristics:

+#. dynamically or statically typed
+#. class-based or function-based
+#. using asynchronous event handlers or blocking receives

 These three characteristics can be combined freely, with one exception: statically typed actors are always event-based.
 For example, an actor can have dynamically typed messaging, implement a class, and use blocking receives.
 The common base class for all user-defined actors is called ``local_actor``.

 Dynamically typed actors are more familiar to developers coming from Erlang or Akka.
 They (usually) enable faster prototyping but require extensive unit